robertokbr/denv/README.md

 # To upload a file with a specific nickname
 denv --up [filename] --name [nickname]

+# To upload a directory (will be zipped)
+denv -r --up [directory] --name [nickname]

 # Example: Upload .env file with the nickname "myproject"
 denv --up .env --name myproject

+# Example: Upload a directory with the nickname "myproject"
+denv -r --up ./myproject --name myproject
 ```

 ### Download files